Lab 1.1 - Install & Configure CIS in NodePort Mode

 su ubuntu

-3. git” the lab files and set the working directy with the “cd” command.
+3. Set the working directy with the “cd” command.

 Note

-These files should already be there and automatically updated upon login of the ubuntu user account.
+All the files in the working directory are available upon login of the ubuntu user account.

 cd ~/agilitydocs/docs/class1/kubernetes